Configuration

 query_param: "key"Replace Mode

 In replace mode, the workload sends a proxy token that the proxy swaps for the real value before forwarding upstream.
-Query parameters are always scanned for proxy tokens.

 | Field | Type | Default | Description |